-A mix of fresh and cured beef and pork gives this classic sweet and sour soup heft while briny pickles, capers, and olives add contrast.
+A mix of fresh and cured beef and pork gives this classic sweet and sour soup heft.
+This recipe first appeared in our March 2013 issue, along with Leah Koenig’s article Purifying Pleasures.

 - 1 lb. beef chuck, trimmed